yjg30737/pyqt-label-slider/README.md

 # pyqt-label-slider
-PyQt QSlider with QLabel(QLabel is on the left side, QSlider is on the right side, horizontal direction only) QLabel's value synchronize with QSlider's value.
+PyQt QSlider with QLabel(QLabel is on the left side, QSlider is on the right side, horizontal direction only) QLabel's value synchronizes with QSlider's value.

 ## Requirements
 PyQt5 >= 5.8